How to provide emotional and practical support

 - Keep notes of conversations

-- Stay calm but persistent
+- Stay calm, but be persistent

 Grief and bereavement support